Define Requirements Hierarchy

 Open the Requirements Editor.
 In the Apps tab, click Requirements Manager.
 In the Requirements tab, click Requirements Editor.

-Select the requirements set and click Add in the Custom Attribute Registries pane.
+Select the requirement set and click Add in the Custom Attribute Registries pane.

 The Custom Attribute Registration dialog box opens.
 Select the type of custom attribute you want to set for your requirements by using the Type drop-down list.
 You can specify custom attributes as text fields, check boxes, and combo boxes and date time entries.

-To view the custom attributes for your requirements in the spreadsheet, right-click the requirements set and click Select Columns.
+To view the custom attributes for your requirements in the spreadsheet, right-click the requirement set and click Select Attributes.

 When you define a custom attribute as a combobox, the first entry is preset to

-that are imported as referenced requirements from an external document become
+are imported as referenced requirements from an external document become read-only

-read-only custom attributes after they are imported.
-The custom attributes of a
+custom attributes after they are imported.
+The custom attributes of a requirement set

-requirement set are associated with every individual requirement in the set and
+are associated with every individual requirement in the set and removing the custom

 all the requirements in the set.